ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

         put 'Contacts', '8396', 'Personal:Phone', '230-555-0191'
         put 'Contacts', '8396', 'Office:Phone', '230-555-0191'
         put 'Contacts', '8396', 'Office:Address', '5415 San Gabriel Dr.'
+    ```

-## Acquire hbase-site.xml from your HBase cluster
+## Navigate to the configuration file `hbase-site.xml` from your HBase/Phoenix cluster
-In this step, you SSH into the head node of your HBase cluster and copy the hbase-site.xml file from local storage to your clusters default storage and download it from default storage, upload it to the default storage within your Spark cluster and copy it to the correct location in your Spark clusters local storage.
+SSH into the head node of your HBase cluster and copy the `hbase-site.xml` file from local storage to your cluster's default storage.
+Next download the file locally.
+Then upload it to the default storage in your Spark cluster and then finally copy it to the correct location in your Spark cluster's local storage.

 1. Connect to the head node of your HBase cluster via SSH.
-2. Run the following command to copy the hbase-site.xml from local storage to the root of your HBase cluster's default storage:
+2. Run the following command to copy the `hbase-site.xml` from local storage to the root of your HBase cluster's default storage:

     ```bash
         hdfs dfs -copyFromLocal /etc/hbase/conf/hbase-site.xml /